Supreme Court throws out Minnesota ban on voter political apparel

 WASHINGTON (Reuters) - States cannot impose a blanket prohibition on apparel such as T-shirts and buttons bearing political messages in polling sites, the U.S. Supreme Court said on Thursday in an important free speech ruling striking down a Minnesota law as unconstitutional.

-The court, in the 7-2 ruling, said Minnesota’s law, which dates back to 1912, went too far in banning voters from wearing political apparel but left room for states to craft some sort of limits on what should be allowed in polling places and what should not.
+The court ruled 7-2 that Minnesota’s law, which dates back to 1912 and was intended to maintain decorum at polling sites, went too far in banning voters from wearing political apparel - without even defining what is meant by “political.”
+But the justices left room for states to craft some sort of limits on what should be allowed in polling places and what should not.

 Minnesota’s law barred people from wearing clothing, badges, buttons or other insignia with overtly political messages inside polling places during primary or general elections.
-Violators were asked to cover up or remove offending items, but officials were instructed not to bar anyone from voting.

-The Supreme Court endorsed the argument advanced by the conservative activists who challenged Minnesota’s law, finding that it ran afoul of the U.S. Constitution’s First Amendment guarantee of freedom of speech.
+In a ruling issued against a backdrop of deepening political polarization in America, the Supreme Court endorsed the argument advanced by the conservative activists who challenged the law in 2010, finding that it violated the U.S. Constitution’s First Amendment guarantee of freedom of speech.

-Writing for the majority, Chief Justice John Roberts said Minnesota’s said Minnesota’s law did not define the term “political” and could be haphazardly enforced.
+Writing for the court, Chief Justice John Roberts said because Minnesota’s law did not define the term “political” the measure could be haphazardly enforced at polling sites.
 He wondered in the ruling whether a “Support Our Troops” shirt could be banned, or one displaying “#MeToo,” referring to a movement encouraging women to share their experiences of abuse.

+Minnesota had argued that the law was applied neutrally and helped prevent confusion or intimidation at polling places.

-While Minnesota has tried to promote voting “in a setting removed from the clamor and din of electioneering,” Roberts wrote, the state “has not supported its good intentions with a law capable of reasoned application.”
+While Minnesota had tried to promote voting “in a setting removed from the clamor and din of electioneering,” Roberts wrote, the state “has not supported its good intentions with a law capable of reasoned application.”

-Still, Roberts said, states can prohibit certain apparel at the voting place to avoid the partisan discord that can be associated with an election.
-“Members of the public are brought together at that place, at the end of what may have been an divisive election season, to reach considered decisions about their government and laws,” Robert added.
+Still, Roberts said, states can prohibit certain apparel at polling places to avoid the partisan discord that can be associated with an election.

-Roberts was joined by the other four conservatives on the court as well as liberal justices Ruth Bader Ginsburg and Elena Kagan.
+Roberts was joined by the court’s four other conservatives as well as liberal Justices Ruth Bader Ginsburg and Elena Kagan.
+Liberals Sonia Sotomayor and Stephen Breyer dissented.

-“The Supreme Court today vindicated the constitutional protections of every American,” said attorney David Breemer of the Pacific Legal Foundation, a conservative legal advocacy group that represented the law’s challengers.
-“The court put all government entities on notice - they cannot dictate the terms of personal expression, nor can they designate the arbiters of free speech at their whim.”
+“The court put all government entities on notice - they cannot dictate the terms of personal expression, nor can they designate the arbiters of free speech at their whim,” said attorney David Breemer of the conservative Pacific Legal Foundation, which represented the law’s challengers.

+By protecting speech in a sensitive place like a polling site, the group said, the ruling safeguards expression in other forums as well such as airports, town halls and college campuses.

+Minnesota Secretary of State Steve Simon said he was gratified that the court recognized “the vital interest of maintaining an ‘island of calm’ in our polling places.”

 Delaware, Kansas, Montana, New Jersey, New York, Tennessee, Texas, Vermont and South Carolina impose restrictions similar to Minnesota’s.